geneseframework/mapper/README.md

 #### Abstract classes

-Abstract classes can't be instantiated :
+Abstract classes can't be instantiated.
+If you try, `@genese/mapper` will return `undefined`.

 ```ts
 export abstract class AbstractPerson {